rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 4. Provider Menu

-First at all, the provider menu asks users to use the provider ID to verify their identification.
+The provider menu will ask users to enter a provider ID to verify their identification.

 `Please enter a provider ID:`

-If users input the invalid ID, the program prints out the following error massage until users input the valid IDs.

-`Please enter 9 digit.
-Provider ID's begin with '7': `

-Since users input valid ID, the provider menu will be shown up.
+If a valid ID is entered, the provider menu will be shown.

 ```-----------------------------------------
 Provider Menu